 Important Factors in Antique Oil Lamp Identification

 Once you know your oil lamp is a genuine antique, there's still work to do to find out more about it.
-These are some factors to consider to identify the age and manufacturer of your antique oil lamp.
+These are some factors to consider when identifying the age and manufacturer of your antique oil lamp.

 Antique Lamp Styles

 Antique kerosene and oil lamps come in many different styles and types.
-Knowing the style of your lamp can help you determine whether it was made by a specific manufacturer or at a certain time.
-You may have one of the following:
+Knowing the style of your lamp can help you tell whether it was made by a specific manufacturer or at a certain time.

 Lamp Burner Types